10

 Introduction

 The general-purpose semiempirical models available in AMPAC were originally developed for the efficient prediction of ground state molecular properties at equilibrium geometries.
 This is where the models were parameterized and where the vast majority of data exists.
-The level of theory upon which these models are based is the Hartree-Fock SCF method, restricted or unrestricted, which has proved sufficiently accurate to reproduce and predict ground-state properties of most "ordinary" organic molecules and many molecules containing only main-group elements.
-For excited state geometries and properties, some open-shell systems, atoms or molecules containing metals (e.g., transition metal complexes), properties which involved excited states (e.g., UV/visible spectra) and unusual geometries (e.g., transition states corresponding to weakly avoided crossings) the Hartree-Fock level of theory is often inadequate at best.
+The level of theory upon which these models are based is the Hartree-Fock SCF method, restricted or unrestricted, which has proved sufficiently accurate to reproduce and predict ground-state properties of most ordinary organic molecules and many molecules containing only main-group elements.
+For excited state geometries and properties, some open-shell systems, atoms or molecules containing metals (e.g., transition metal complexes), properties which involve excited states (e.g., UV/visible spectra) and unusual geometries (e.g., transition states corresponding to weakly avoided crossings) the Hartree-Fock level of theory is often inadequate at best.
 The need for efficient semiempirical methods capable of handling these cases has long been recognized, especially for larger molecules.
-Dedicated methods parameterized specifically for some of these cases (e.g., UV/visible spectra) have been proposed and implemented.
+Dedicated methods parameterized specifically for some of these cases (e.g., UV/visible spectra) have been proposed and implemented by others.
 In AMPAC, the approach taken is to use a post-SCF configuration interaction (CI) method, starting with a semi-empirical SCF wavefunction already available.
-In semiempirical models, some of the "non-specific" electron correlation is absorbed by the parameterization and a crude large-scale CI is usually meaningless.
-Therefore, an "adapted" CI capable of modeling primarily the "specific" electron correlation necessary to describe excited states and open-shells systems is usually preferable.
+In semiempirical models, some of the non-specific electron correlation is absorbed by the parameterization and a crude large-scale CI is usually meaningless.
+Therefore, an adapted CI capable of modeling primarily the specific electron correlation necessary to describe excited states and open-shells systems is usually preferable.

 CI Theory

-A microstate ψ with Nα alpha electrons and Nβ beta electrons is an eigenfunction of the operator Ŝz (the z-component of the total electron spin angular momentum) with eigenvalue Sz:
+A microstate ψ with Nα alpha electrons and Nβ beta electrons is an eigenfunction of the operator Ŝz (the z-component of the total electron spin angular momentum operator) with eigenvalue Sz:

 For an N-electron system, the set {Sz} of possible values for Sz is:

-A microstate ψ is not an eigenfunction of the operator Ŝ2 (the square of the total electron spin angular momentum) unless it has a closed shell configuration (all MOs doubly occupied or empty) or a high-spin open-shell configuration (all singly-occupied MOs have parallel spin):
+A microstate ψ is not an eigenfunction of the operator Ŝ2 (the square of the total electron spin angular momentum operator) unless it has a closed-shell configuration (all MOs doubly occupied or empty) or a high-spin open-shell configuration (all singly-occupied MOs have parallel spin):

 For example, a microstate with two singly-occupied MOs with opposite spin (Sz = 0) is not an eigenfunction of Ŝ2, but the combination of this microstate with the corresponding spin-flipped microstate is an eigenfunction of Ŝ2, with quantum number S = 0.